oneblink/cli/docs/cdn/overview.md

 }
 ```

-These headers can be disabled by setting the `disableSecurityResponseHeaders` property to `true` in your In your `.blinkmrc.json` file, like so:
+These headers can be disabled by setting the `disableSecurityResponseHeaders` property to `true` in your  `.blinkmrc.json` file, like so:

 ### Example